DziarnowskiJ/AoC_2024/README.md

 # Notes on each day's challenge
 ## [Day 1: Historian Hysteria](https://adventofcode.com/2024/day/1)
-The problem considered sorting lists.
+The problem considered simple operations on lists.

 First part required to find the absolute difference between items at the same index in two sorted lists.